 You can save the router's settings via the menu displayed when the mouse pointer is over the System caption in the top left part of the page.
-Also the System menu allows you to reboot the device, create and load the configuration backup, restore the factory defaults, update the firmware, disable/enable the WLAN, and safely remove the USB storage connected to the router.
+Also the System menu allows you to reboot the device, create and load the configuration backup, restore the factory defaults, update the firmware, disable/enable the WLAN.

-Figure 23.
+Figure 21.
 The System menu in the top part of the page.